Alcohol and Substance Abuse Prevention Program (ASAP)

 Clearing Your Sanction

-Upon completion of all components of the ASAP program, you will be provided with a letter of completion.
+Upon passing the post-test, a letter of completion will be sent to you, your referral source, and the Dean of Students’ office.
 Participation in the ASAP program will clear your University-level sanction related to the Student Alcohol and Drug Policy (PPM 6-10).
-Additional sanctions may be imposed from your referral source (housing, athletics, program/department policies, etc.).
+Additional sanctions may be imposed from your referral source.

-What if I have schedule conflicts or I need to reschedule?
+What if I have schedule conflicts or need to reschedule?